GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 {{< /card-policy >}}

-## What does it mean to digitize services and forms?
+## What does it mean to digitize forms and services?

 OMB’s policy guidance (M-23-22) requires to the greatest extent practicable that agencies:

 - Make forms available to the public in a digital format
 - Make services provided to the public available in a digital channel and in a manner that maximizes self-service task or transaction completion
 - Not require a handwritten signature (“wet signature”) or other in-person identity proofing requirements as a requirement for completing a public-facing form or service without providing the public with an equivalent digital method

 {{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf" kicker="Memo M-23-22" title="**Delivering a Digital-First Public Experience, Section III.B**: Digitization of Forms and Services" >}}*Note: For footnotes, use the link at the bottom to open the full .pdf file.*